YIZHE12/fashiontags/readme.md

 ```
 ### Prerequisites

 I used tensorflow and keras for the model development on AWS enviroment tensorflow_p36.
 To install a similar enviroment, you can run pip to install the following packages.
+I also installed keras-metrics, a package to use customerized metrics to monitor the training process.
 For the Flask development, you can use the docker file to setup the enviroment.

 ```
 pip install tensorflow==1.13.1